balena-io-examples/cloud-relay/README.md

 ![Overview](overview.png)

 The cloud relay accepts application data via MQTT and relays it to a cloud provider's IoT Core facility.
-You only need to provide the data, and the cloud relay takes care of messaging with the cloud provider for you.
-Works with the [balena-aws-lambda](https://github.com/balena-io-examples/balena-aws-lambda) utility to automate device provisioning to AWS.
+You only need to provide the data, and the cloud relay takes care of messaging with the cloud provider.
+Cloud relay also uses the [balena-aws-lambda](https://github.com/balena-io-examples/balena-aws-lambda) utility to securely automate device provisioning to AWS IoT Core.

 ## Getting Started